Board of Directors

 Rosalie Davis, M.Ed., Fellow/OGA

 Diane Hart has served public schools in Georgia for 27 years in several capacities.
 Her experience includes 11 years as a high school social studies teacher, 7 years as a Lead Teacher supporting at-risk students, as a Building Administrator, a District Level Supervisor supporting remedial education programs in a district of 108k students and finally as Director of Curriculum and Accountability for a small charter district.
 She is currently retired.
-Diane earned a Bachelor of Science degree in secondary social studies, two Masters degrees (one in human resources and organizational development, and a second in educational leadership) and a Specialist Degree in instructional technology.
+Diane earned a Bachelor of Science in secondary social studies, two Masters degrees (one in human resources and organizational development, and a second in educational leadership) and a Specialist Degree in instructional technology.
 Diane and her husband of 35 years have four sons and 12 grandchildren which keeps her vested in learning and supporting education here in Georgia.
 She is excited to serve on the IDA-GA board of directors in order to continue assisting student learning outcomes as well as helping to support the learning needs of communities in the state.

 Sucheta Kamath is a speech-language pathologist, TEDx speaker, and an entrepreneur whose new software ExQ™ just launched in the Ed-Tech space.
 Cerebral Matters™ is her well-established Private Practice in Atlanta where she evaluates and treats Executive Dysfunction in individuals with various developmental and acquired neurological disorders.
 She is highly specialized in retraining the brain and is a recipient of multiple professional achievement awards for developing many distinct, creative, and process-specific training programs designed to target the mastery of Executive Function, attention, memory, higher-order cognition, and self-regulation.
 Sucheta is the host of her podcast Full PreFrontal®: Exposing the Mysteries of Executive Function; which is a wonderfully curated resource for professionals, educators, students, and parents.
 Sucheta is the Past-President of GSHA (2017-2018), founding member/treasurer of the Georgia Speech-Language-Hearing Foundation (2016-current), member of the medical advisory board of the Brain Aneurysm Foundation (BAF), and an Executive Committee member of the International Dyslexia Association-GA (2015-2018).
 Sucheta volunteers 2-3 hours each week helping train previously homeless men for job-readiness skills through a program called GSHA Gives! which she helped start in September of 2017.
 Learn more about Sucheta’s work at www.cerebralmatters.com